What Does Non-Ionizing Mean in Terahertz Devices?

 What does non-ionizing mean?

-Non-ionizing means the radiation does not carry enough photon energy to ionize atoms or molecules in the way X-rays or gamma rays can.
+Non-ionizing means electromagnetic radiation does not carry enough photon energy to ionize atoms or molecules in the way X-rays or gamma rays can.

 Is terahertz non-ionizing?

-Terahertz radiation is generally described as non-ionizing because it sits between microwave and infrared regions of the electromagnetic spectrum.
+Yes, terahertz radiation is generally categorized as non-ionizing electromagnetic radiation and occupies frequencies between microwave and infrared regions of the spectrum.

 Does non-ionizing mean safe?